 However, once you are actually in the country, your local transport might not have quite so much room.
 If you are taking a group safari especially, with multiple people, there will be limited space available for each person.

 Another big restricting factor is if you are taking any domestic flights on smaller aircraft.
 These are often used in-country to get to and from safari parks, and can skip long drives.
+They tend to be particularly restrictive on luggage, both in weight and volume.
+The small holds mean they can only carry so much, and larger hard-sided luggage might not even fit through the hatch, so many don’t allow any kind of hard case at all.

-Generally, you are allowed one duffel bag (carried by a porter) and then one personal backpack that you have on you at all times.
-Most companies (or hotels if staying at the same one before and after) will have somewhere you can store additional luggage before your hike if needed but you will need to check and make arrangements.
+If you are doing a multi-day hike, such as up Mt.
+Kilimanjaro or Mt.
+Kenya, your trekking guide and company will generally set size and weight restrictions on what can be carried.
+Generally, you are allowed one duffel bag (carried by a porter) and one personal backpack that you have on you at all times.
+Most companies (or hotels, if you’re staying at the same one before and after) will have somewhere you can store additional luggage before your hike if needed, but you will need to check and make arrangements.

 What activities will you be doing on your safari trip?